legalize-dev/legalize-nl/nl/BWBV0006309.md

 - i). authorizing the launching of projects classified as urgent under the provisions of the Technical Cooperation Regulations;

-- j). conducting projects assigned to it by the Council;
+- j). coordinating with the parties concerned the projects included in the action plan;

+- k). disseminating the results and updating the reports on the implementation of the Technical Cooperation projects presented by member countries or territories;

-- k). providing long-distance consulting services to member countries or territories on matters related to the organization and execution of postal services in general and their monitoring.
+- l). providing long-distance consulting services to member countries and territories on matters related to the organization and execution of postal services in general and their monitoring.

 - 2. With regard to the administration and operation of the Union:

-- a). managing procedures for the accession and admission to and withdrawal from the Union by the countries or territories concerned;
+- a). managing procedures for the accession and admission to and withdrawal from the Union by countries or territories concerned;

 - b). serving as Secretariat to the Council, its Management Committee and Working Groups, and preparing reports in collaboration with the chairmen of such bodies, providing members with the documents to be evaluated at least 30 days prior to the dates on which their meetings will be held;

-- c). without prejudice to the provisions of Article 124, paragraph (b) of these Regulations, requesting an independent audit of the Union's economic and financial position at the end of the fiscal year;
+- c). without prejudice to the provisions of Article 124, paragraph (a) of these Regulations, requesting an independent audit of the Union's economic and financial position at the end of the fiscal year;

-- d). drafting each year the proposed budget for the following year, statements of Union expenditures and the Annual Report on work performed, all subject to consideration by the Management Committee and approval by the Council;
+- d). drafting each year the proposed budget for the following year, including the budget of the Availability Fund, statements of Union expenditures and the Annual Report on work performed, all subject to consideration by the Management Committee and approval by the Council;

 - e). submitting to the Council a detailed account statement of the Technical Cooperation Funds and the implementation of the Union’s budget;